GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

         // GameManager.GetStateMachine<T>().
         protected override void InitializeGameStateMachines()
         {
-            // When adding a StateMachine, MonoSystem, or EntitySystem to the associated Manager
+            // When adding a StateMachine, or MonoSystemto the associated Manager
             // within the GameManager, we must bind the MonoBehaviour script component
             // to its associated interface.
 We also must specify that we are targeting the
             // GameObject associated with the MonoBehaviour script component.